cmgerber/PLOS_Cloud_Explorer/README.md

  u'/Biology and life sciences/Organisms/Animals/Vertebrates']
 ```

-The entire PLOS subject area polyhierarchy was kindly provided to us as a spreadsheet with thousands of rows, one node per row.
+The entire PLOS subject area polyhierarchy was kindly provided to us as a spreadsheet with ~17 thousand rows, one node per row.
+It is now also available on [GitHub](https://github.com/PLOS/plos-thesaurus).

 ### We transformed the data into two JSON objects

 #### Article data

-We transformed the article data (a 400 MB pickled DataFrame) into a JSON object containing a list of articles (indexed by DOI) and the data about them.
+We transformed the article data (a ~400 MB pickled DataFrame) into a JSON object containing a list of articles (indexed by DOI) and the data about them.
 Due to the large file size, we excluded several pieces of information that we weren't immediately using in our data visualization (though we could add these back later).
 Currently, each article in the JSON object has the publication date (truncated to year only) and the list of subject area paths that were provided by the API.
 In addition, for each article, we calculated the set of top-level (root) and lowest-level (leaf) terms that appear in its subject area field.
 We explain how these are used below.

 > notebook: [plos_data_transform_full.ipynb](http://nbviewer.ipython.org/github/cmgerber/PLOS_Cloud_Explorer/blob/master/ipython_notebooks/plos_data_transform_full.ipynb)